 - to map media coverage of China and BRI in two main Uzbek publications.

-The project will include a conference in June 2021: A Central Asian Perspective on the BRI: Chinese Investment, Migration, and Language Education in the Shadow of COVID-19
+The project includes a conference in June 2021: A Central Asian Perspective on the BRI: Chinese Investment, Migration, and Language Education in the Shadow of COVID-19

 More details —- Project page